Test False

 Whether you need to design a communication strategy that shares your content with remote and mobile workers, or you simply need to break down the walls between generations.
 The future of communication will be all about overcoming engagement issues through shared goals.
 As a company, you should be communicating your company culture and goals regularly to your employees.

-Recommended Reading 📖: Company Culture: A Guide for 2021 & Beyond
+Recommended Reading 📖: Company Culture: Ultimate Guide

 Keep It Simple